This page provides answers to common questions asked by consumers and participants in the Green-e® certification program.

-Can Green-e certified RECs/renewable energy generated in the United States be used for a valid renewable energy usage claim in Canada, and vice-versa?
+Can Green-e® certified RECs/renewable electricity generated in the United States be used for a valid renewable electricity usage claim in Canada, and vice-versa?

 In general, U.S. and Canadian RECs are fungible, consistent with guidance for making credible renewable electricity usage claims as well as valid Scope 2 emissions claims within defined market boundaries (for example, see Making Credible Renewable Electricity Usage Claims and GHG Protocol Scope 2 Guidance).
 Market boundaries for renewable energy usage and Scope 2 claims are partially—but not entirely—determined by physical grid interconnection or consistent regulatory frameworks.
 Other factors that affect market boundaries can include governmental recognition, market participation, and regional standards.

 With respect to Canada and the U.S., there are shared physical grid interconnections and compatible regulatory and legal frameworks, as well as a long history of attribute transactions, mutual recognition of REC instruments, and independent standards that treat these separate countries as part of the same energy attribute market.

 Pricing is not a criterion for Green-e® Energy certification of a renewable energy option, and so Green-e® Energy does not have information on renewable energy pricing across the market.
 However, all sellers of Green-e® Energy Certified renewable energy products must provide pricing information to potential customers as part of their Price, Terms, and Conditions disclosure requirements.